akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Finally, she couldn't bear it.

-**Beatrice:** "What is it?"
+"What is it?"
 She refused to look at him.
 "What are you staring at?"

 He went pink.
 "It's nothing.
-It's...
-I'm...
-I mean I'm sorry.
+It's… I'm… I mean I'm sorry.
 I didn't mean to—"

 She glanced at him sideways.
 Waited.

 He took a breath.

-**Godfrey:** "I...
-I think you're one of the bravest women I've ever seen."
+"I… I think you're one of the bravest women I've ever seen."

 She stumbled.
 Actually stumbled, catching herself just in time.

-**Beatrice:** "What!?"
+"What!?"

-**Godfrey:** (not looking at her now, staring straight ahead) "In the hall.
+He wasn't looking at her now, staring straight ahead.
+"In the hall.
 You walked in after your goose.
 Everyone was staring.
 My father was in a mood that could curdle milk.
-And you just... walked up to him.
+And you just… walked up to him.
 And begged.
 For a goose."

 Beatrice didn't know what to say.
 No one had ever called her brave before.
 Stubborn, yes.
 Headstrong.
 Her father said she acted first and thought second.
 But brave?

-**Beatrice:** "I was terrified."
+"I was terrified."

-**Godfrey:** "I know."
 He glanced at her.
-"That's what made it brave."
+"I know.
+That's what made it brave."

 ---

 They walked on.
 The forest opened up ahead—she could see the clearing where Stanwey sat, smoke rising from the hall's hearth.

 Godfrey took a breath.

-**Godfrey:** "My father... said something.
+"My father… said something.
 Before you came.
 About me.
-About..."
-He stopped.
+About…" He stopped.
 Shook his head.
 "It doesn't matter."

 Beatrice looked at him.
 Waited.

-**Godfrey:** "Another time.
+"Another time.
 Perhaps."

 She sensed weight but didn't press.
 Something in his face told her not to.

-**Beatrice:** "As you wish."
+"If you like."

 They walked on in silence, but it was a different silence now.
 Easier.